 Are Insect Repellents Safe?

-The U.S. Centers for Disease Control and Prevention (CDC) recommend using products that have been shown to be effective in clinical trials and that contain active ingredients registered with the U.S. Environmental Protection Agency (EPA) for use as insect repellents on skin or clothing.
-These repellents include DEET and picaridin for skin, and permethrin for clothing.
+The U.S. Center for Disease Control and Prevention (CDC) recommends using products that have been shown to be effective in clinical trials and that contain active ingredients registered with the Environmental Protection Agency (EPA) for use as insect repellents on skin or clothing.

 An EPA registered insect repellent is not expected to cause serious side effects to humans or the environment when used according to the directions.